Kanikacoder13/Daily_Report/README.md

 - **Service-based Company**:- A comapny that provides **services to other companies** like software development,support or consulting. **E.g.**:- TCS , Infosys.
 ## Booting and its types
-I have also learned about booting and types
+I have also learned about booting and types-

+---

 ### 🖥️ What is Booting?